zotbins/ZotbinsLambda/README.md

 ```

 ## TimescaleDB Docker
+Before you begin, make sure to visit the following link to install docker: https://docs.docker.com/get-docker/.

 Docker is used to be create a TimescaleDB database to test our data locally.
 To install, run:
 ```bash